jesuscuevas/csus_website/_posts/2020-12-06-object-oriented-programming-S3.md

     - stat128
 ---

+- Use `::` and `:::` to find objects in a namespace
+- Predict which object will be found based on search paths
 - Define new methods for generic functions like `plot`
-- Use `::` and `:::` to find objects in a namespace
-- Predict when

 [live notes](https://github.com/clarkfitzg/stat128/blob/master/2020-12-07.Rmd)